remixer-dec/botality-ii/README.md

 - in .env file, make sure that `"llm"` is in `active_modules`, then set:
 `llm_paths` - change the path(s) of model(s) that you downloaded
 `llm_active_model_type` = model type that you want to use, it can be `gpt2`,`gptj`,`llama_orig`, `llama_hf`, `cerebras_gpt`
-`llm_character` = a character of your choice, from `characters` directory, for example `characters.gptj_6B_default`, character files also have model configuration options optimal to specific model, feel free to change the character files and use with other models.
+`llm_character` = a character of your choice, from `characters` directory, for example `characters.gptj_6B_default`, character files also have model configuration options optimal to specific model, feel free to change the character files, edit their personality and use with other models.
 `llm_assistant_chronicler` = a input/output formatter/parser for assistant task, can be `alpaca` or `minchatgpt` or `gpt4all`
 `llm_history_grouping` = `user` to store history with each user separately or `chat` to store group chat history with all users in that chat
 `llm_assistant_use_in_chat_mode` = `True`/`False` when False, use /ask command to use alpaca-lora in assistant mode, when True, all messages are treated as questions.